martygubar/bds-getting-started/lab-create-bastion/create-bastion.md

  * The host will be found and displayed in the table.
 If it's not listed, then fix the private IP address.
 Click **Continue**
  * Select Repository:
     * Choose **Public Cloudera Repository**
+        * If this does not work, select a Custom Repository with the Cloudera URL.
+For Cloudera 6.32.0, this would be:  `https://archive.cloudera.com/cm6/6.2.0/redhat7/yum/`
     * Click **Continue**
  * **Accept JDK License**
     * Select **Install Oracle Java SE Development Kit (JDK 8)**.